-First, some companies routinely put customers who receive fuel assistance onto the discount rates as of November 1, regardless of when the customer actually applies for and gets approved for fuel assistance during the winter months.

-Note: While there are no rules or regulations that require companies to do this, some companies will do this if requested.

-Second, if you apply on your own to get the discount rates, you should be (but generally are not) placed on the discount rate back to the day of application.
+First, some companies may put customers who receive HEAP onto the discount rates as of November 1, regardless of when the customer actually applies for and gets approved for HEAP during the winter months.
+There are no rules or regulations that require companies to do this, but some companies will do this if requested by the customer.
+Second, if you apply on your own to get the discount rates, you should (but may not) be placed on the discount rate back to the day of application.
 For example, if the company takes two months to process the discount rate application, you should not lose two months of the discount, but should instead ask to be placed on the discount rate as of the date of your application.
 But, again, there are no rules or regulations that require the company to do so.

-Third, every company in the state has voluntarily agreed that it will place customers on the discount rate retroactively if the customer has in fact been eligible for the rate for some period of time but did not know to apply.
+Third, every regulated gas and electric company in the state has voluntarily agreed that it will place customers on the discount rate retroactively if the customer has in fact been eligible for the rate for some period of time but did not know to apply.
+National Grid has formally adopted this practice in a written policy.

+Some of the companies do not consistently comply with this agreement.
 Customers themselves cannot call the company to ask for this type of retroactive application of the discount.
 Only advocates can do so, on behalf of their clients-customers, and only certain specified individuals at the companies will respond to these requests.
-If you are an advocate and need more information about how to contact the company, call Charlie Harak at National Consumer Law Center at 617-542-8010.
+If you are an advocate and need more information about how to contact the company regarding retroactive application of the discount, contact the National Consumer Law Center at stayconnected@nclc.org.